Adam Millard-Ball

 Urban Data Science.
 All the materials – lectures, exercises, quizzes, and more – from my UCLA course are online

 Should cities use cooler pavements?
 Transfers, January 2023.
-See also the related journal article
+See also the full journal article

 Are streets too wide?